-We came across the Michelson interferometer in Section~\ref{sec:bsphase} when we discussed the phase relation at a beam splitter.
-The typical optical layout of the Michelson interferometer is shown again in Figure~\ref{fig:michelson_layout}: a laser beam is split by a beam splitter and send along two perpendicular \emph{interferometer arms}.
-The four directions seen from the beam splitter are called North, East, West and South.
-The ends of these arms (North and East) are marked by highly reflective \emph{end mirrors}, which reflect the beams back into themselves so that they can be recombined by the beam splitter.
-Generally, the Michelson interferometer has two outputs, namely the so far unused beam splitter port (South) and the input port (West).
-Both output ports can be used to obtain interferometer signals, however, most setups are designed such that the signals with high signal-to-noise ratios are detected in the South port.

-The Michelson interferometer output is determined by the laser wavelength $\lambda$, the reflectivity and transmittance of the beam splitter and the end mirrors, and the length of the interferometer arms.
-In many cases the end mirrors are highly reflective and the beam splitter ideally a 50:50 beam splitter.
-In that case, we can compute the output for a monochromatic field as shown in Section~\ref{sec:bsphase}.
+The Michelson interferometer output signal is determined by the laser wavelength $\lambda$, the reflectivity and transmittance of the beam splitter and the end mirrors, and the relative length of the interferometer arms.
+In many cases the end mirrors are highly reflective and the beam splitter is ideally a 50:50 beam splitter.
+In this case, we can compute the output for a monochromatic field as shown in Section~\ref{sec:bsphase}.
 Using Equation~(\ref{eq:MI_bsphase}) we can write the field in the South port as